ssai-trento/LLM-zero-shot-NL/README.md

 ### Running the scripts

+To run the code, proceed to clone/download the repository and create an environment using the command

+<code>python3 -m venv venv</code>

+and activate it using

+<code>source venv/bin/activate</code>

+If necessary, upgrade your pip installation (<code>pip install --upgrade pip</code>) and proceed to install all the necessary libraries using

+<code>pip install -r requirements.txt</code>

 The models can be run with the following command:

 <code>main.py</code>

 This file initializes the dataset, selects the model and prompt type, and runs the prediction.
 You can adjust the parameters within the script as needed.
 For example, you can change the model or dataset by uncommenting the relevant lines in the script.

+Installing the environment takes less than a minute, and inferring the next location takes between 2 and 4 seconds, depending on the queried model.
+The code is tested on Ubuntu and Mac OS 14.4.1.
+As it heavily depends on APIs, we believe that using the code on other OS should not represent an issue.